 1) CCTrCH of dedicated type, corresponding to the result of coding and multiplexing of one or several DCHs or one E-DCH.

-2) CCTrCH of common type, corresponding to the result of the coding and multiplexing of a common channel, RACH in the uplink, HS-DSCH, BCH, or FACH/PCH for the downlink.
+2) CCTrCH of common type, corresponding to the result of the coding and multiplexing of a common channel, RACH in the uplink, HS-DSCH, BCH, S-BCH, or FACH/PCH for the downlink.

 4.2.14.1 Allowed CCTrCH combinations for one UE